 The improved self-esteem of youth will change their social well-being and in turn change the social well-being of the family.
-Although the significance of the impact is low, the impact is viewed as significant and positive as it assists to break the local cycle of hopelessness.
+Although the significance of the impact is low before and after mitigation, the impact is viewed as significant and positive as it assists to break the local cycle of hopelessness.